-The International Security Foundation (ISF) is a nonprofit 501(c)3 tax-exempt educational organization with the mission to fund information-sharing programs and networking programs conducted by OSAC.
-Private sector organizations are able to provide in-kind donations and financial support to the ISF, which are in turn applied to OSAC initiatives.
+The International Security Foundation (ISF) is a nonprofit 501(c)3 tax-exempt educational organization with the mission to protect U.S. interests overseas through education, information sharing and funding the Overseas Security Advisory Council and other security-related organizations.
 Every year, the ISF hosts its Annual Dinner to celebrate OSAC’s strong public-private partnership and the support of its sponsors and stakeholders.
-This year, the ISF will host a virtual reception.
-To view more, please see our sponsors page.

 OSAC is a public-private partnership offered by the U.S. Department of State’s Diplomatic Security Service.
 Membership is entirely free and open to any corporate, non-profit, academic, faith-based or other U.S.-incorporated organization of any size with operations outside the United States.